zenstackhq/zenstack-docs/docs/get-started/full-todo-app.md

 ### Features

--   Username/password or Github authentication
+-   Username/password or GitHub authentication
 -   SaaS model: multi-workspace with data segregation
 -   Inviting users to a workspace and controlling their permissions
 -   Public and private todo lists